Soil solarization: Soil decontamination

-A 2008 study used a solar cell to generate an electric field for electrokinetic (EK) remediation of cadmium-contaminated soil.
+A 2008 study used a solar cell to generate an electric field for electrokinetic remediation of cadmium-contaminated soil.
 The solar cell could drive the electromigration of cadmium in contaminated soil, and the removal efficiency that was achieved by the solar cell was comparable with that achieved by conventional power supply.

 In Korea, various remediation methods of soil slurry and groundwater contaminated with benzene at a polluted gas station site were evaluated, including a solar-driven, photocatalyzed reactor system along with various advanced oxidation processes (AOP).
 The most synergistic remediation method incorporated a solar light process with TiO_{2} slurry and H_{2}O_{2} system, achieving 98% benzene degradation, a substantial increase in the removal of benzene.